Antique Mechanical Dolls Automata Dolls 1850+

 Phonograph Dolls; Max Oscar Arnold, Madame Hendren Dolly Record, Emile Berliner gramophone talking dolls, Thomas A. Edison phonograph doll, Giebeler-Falk Doll Corp Primadonna a phonograph doll, Jenny Lind Doll Company phonograph doll, Bébé Phonographe Jumeau, Metal Devices Corp. phonograph doll, J. L. Schilling talking doll; patent by Jesse J. Warner & Son a wind-up talking phonograph doll.

-Clauderies (swaying doll), Creeping, Crawling, Dancing, Singing, Talking, Walking dolls;
+Clauderies (a swaying doll), Creeping, Crawling, Dancing, Singing, Talking, Walking dolls;

-American Toy Co, Babs Manufacturing or Harry S. Coleman, Robert Clay or George Clark, L. Cohen & Son, William Farr Goodwin, Ferdinand Imhof, Irwin & Company, Japan, Ernst Paul Lehmann, Limoges, Johannes Maelzel, Armand Marseille, Louis Marx, Francis Pelobet walking dolls, Rabery & Delphieu, Sayco, Schoenhut, Johann Siedar, Simon & Halbig, Steevan’s, Transogram, UNIS, Wood Toy, Bernard Zehner, plus others.
-Bébé Gigoteur dolls made by Jules Nicholas Steiner
+American Toy Co, Babs Manufacturing or Harry S. Coleman, Bahr & Proschild, Robert Clay or George Clark, L. Cohen & Son, Fleischmann & Bloedel, William Farr Goodwin, Ferdinand Imhoff (wind up doll bodies), Irwin & Company, Japan, Kammer & Reinhardt, Ernst Paul Lehmann dancing doll mark Engl patent, Limoges, Johannes Maelzel, Armand Marseille, Louis Marx, Francis Pelobet walking dolls, Rabery & Delphieu, Sayco, Franz Schmidt, Schoenhut, Johann Siedar, Simon & Halbig, Steevan’s, Transogram, UNIS, Wood Toy, Bernard Zehner, plus others.
+Bébé Gigoteur dolls made by Jules Nicholas Steiner.

 Swimming dolls; also known by the term Ondine dolls.
 Makers of Mechanical music boxes used in dolls Thorens 1883+ Switzerland